FRANCISCO DE VITORIA ASSOCIATION BYLAWS

 - c) To guarantee judicial independence.

-- d) To intensify the reflection of judges as part of the social reality, and
+- d) To intensify the integration of judges as part of the social reality, and

 - e) To safeguard and defend the professional interests of its members.